favoretti/terraform-provider-adx/docs/resources/adx_table_update_policy.md

 - **query** (String, Required) A query used to produce data for the update
 - **transactional** (Boolean, Required) States if the update policy is transactional or not, default is false).
 If transactional and the update policy fails, the source table is not updated.
 - **propagate_ingestion_properties** (Boolean, Optional) States if properties specified during ingestion to the source table, such as extent tags and creation time, apply to the target table.
 Default: false
 - **managed_identity** (String, Optional) An update policy configured with a managed identity is performed on behalf of the managed identity.
-It must be the reserved word "system" to use the System-assigned Managed Identity of the cluster or an Object ID of an User-assigned Managed Identity.
+It must be the reserved word "system" to use the System-assigned Managed Identity of the cluster or an Object ID of a User-assigned Managed Identity.
 - **enabled** (Boolean, Optional) States if update policy is enabled or disabled.
 Default: true
 - **cluster** (Optional) `cluster` Configuration block (defined below) for the target cluster (overrides any config specified in the provider)